jkneifl/Visualizer/README.md

 ## Usage

-The base class `Visualizer` can be used to create animations of geometries.
+The base class `Visualizer` serves as tool for the visualization with its main method `animate` that can be used to create and export animations of geometries.
-It has a method `animate` that can be used to create animations of geometries.

 ```python
 from visualizer import Visualizer